-Bev, I think it depends on whether the electric company was aware of the sale or not and changed the contract.
-If they were never informed (of you), they would not have the opportunity to know that the return to the ownership agreement should no longer include you.
-I am not sure that your legal obligation to pay is on the basis of the contract, but part of me thinks that at the end of the day, you could be held responsible.
+Bev, I think it depends on whether or not the power company was aware of the sale and changed the contract.
+If they were never informed (about you), they would not have the opportunity to know that the return to the property contract should no longer include you.
+I don`t know if your legal obligation to pay is based on the contract, but part of me thinks you could be held liable at the end of the day.
 Tell me how it works.
 Maybe.
-In an emergency, such as a broken pipe, your landlord can enter the house at any time.
-In other situations, such as minor repairs to show ownership to new tenants or for inspections, you cannot unreasonably refuse the landlord`s consent.
-Whether that is reasonable depends on the actual facts.
-However, given the COVID 19 crisis, it seems reasonable to tell the owner to wear a mask or wait for it to be escorted, especially when you are in a self-quarantine.
-In all cases other than emergencies, the owner must inform you at least 12 hours in advance and enter only between 7:30 a.m. and 8:00 p.m.
+In case of emergency, such as .
+B a burst pipe, your landlord can enter the house at any time.
+In other situations, such as minor repairs.
+B to show the property to new tenants, or inspections, you cannot unreasonably refuse the landlord`s consent.